Fertility Associates Dietitian:

 Eat breakfast, lunch and dinner each day

-Choose lots of wholegrain carbohydrate foods – these are great for B-vitamins and dietary fibre.
+Choose lots of wholegrain (brown) carbohydrate foods – these are great for B-vitamins and dietary fibre.
 Unless you have Coeliac disease or are trialing a low FODMAP diet then you do not need gluten-free foods.

 Eat plenty of fruit and vegetables

 Fruit and vegetables give us loads of vitamins, antioxidants and fibre.
-Aim for at least two handfuls of fruit and three handfuls of coloured vegetables per day - more is better!
+Aim for at least two handfuls of fruit and three handfuls of coloured vegetables per day - more is even better!

 - Frozen vegetables are an excellent choice, and often much cheaper than buying fresh.

 - Canned fruit and vegetables are also good; aim for low sugar/low salt varieties and look for BPA-free cans where possible.

 - Choose plenty of colourful vegetables with your main meals; the vitamin C in these will increase your iron absorption.